ayushdalvi/wifi-hack/README.md

 # wifi-hack
-This is just a tool under development
+This is just a tool